 Calling all the spicy fanatics out there, we have some great news for you!
-There is a new pepper circling around that has beat the official world’s hottest pepper!
+There is a new pepper circling around that has beaten the official world’s hottest pepper!
 Dragon’s Breath was dubbed as the world’s hottest pepper in May and was developed for medical purposes.
 It clocked in at 2.48 million rating on Scoville Scale.
 To those of you who don’t know what the Scoville Scale is, the scale usually tells you how hot things are.
 For example, Tabasco is currently ranked between 2,500 and 5,000 Scoville units.

 Well, that record has been broken thanks to the wonderful Ed Currie of the PuckerButt Pepper Company.
+A true hero!
 Currie attained hot-pepper preeminence in 2013 when he debuted the Carolina Reaper, the hottest hot pepper at the time at up to 2.2 million Scoville Heat Units (SHU).
 Yet, this was quickly surpassed by the Dragon’s Breath in 2017, a chili accidentally bred by a competitive gardener.

 Now, Currie came back with a vengeance with the “Pepper X”, taking 10 years to develop.
 It reportedly clocks in at 3.18 millions SHU, a new world record perfect for summer.
 How do you just casually eat a pepper that is 3.18 millions SHU?
 My question here is, who tastes these?
 Either their mouth is made of steel or they have no taste buds.